YONKO-SID/Assistant-in-c-/COMMANDS_GUIDE.md

 - Real-time task scheduling system
 - Platform-specific implementations for system calls

-This comprehensive guide covers all 50+ commands available in Jarvis Assistant v2.0 with AI and automation capabilities.
+This comprehensive guide covers all 75+ commands available in Jarvis Assistant v2.0 with advanced AI and developer productivity capabilities.